jhpce-jhu/jhpce_mkdocs/docs/joinus/intro.md

 for the JHPCE cluster, and sell allocations on that array.
 The cost for an allocation will be based on the actual cost of the storage, but has been decreasing over time.
 Our latest storage build worked out to be about $30 per TB per year.
-There is typically a 10TB minimum buyin for new storage purchases.
+There is typically a 10TB minimum buy-in for new storage purchases.
 </details>